proroklab/VectorizedMultiAgentSimulator/README.md

 VMAS simulates agents and landmarks of different shapes and supports rotations, elastic collisions, joints, and custom gravity.
 Holonomic motion models are used for the agents to simplify simulation.
 Custom sensors such as LIDARs are available and the simulator supports inter-agent communication.
 Vectorization in [PyTorch](https://pytorch.org/) allows VMAS to perform simulations in a batch, seamlessly scaling to tens of thousands of parallel environments on accelerated hardware.
-VMAS has an interface compatible with [OpenAI Gym](https://github.com/openai/gym) and with the [RLlib](https://docs.ray.io/en/latest/rllib/index.html) library, enabling out-of-the-box integration with a wide range of RL algorithms.
+VMAS has an interface compatible with [OpenAI Gym](https://github.com/openai/gym), with [RLlib](https://docs.ray.io/en/latest/rllib/index.html) and with [torchrl](https://github.com/pytorch/rl), enabling out-of-the-box integration with a wide range of RL algorithms.
 The implementation is inspired by [OpenAI's MPE](https://github.com/openai/multiagent-particle-envs).
 Alongside VMAS's scenarios, we port and vectorize all the scenarios in MPE.